flame-engine/flame/STYLEGUIDE.md

 #### Avoid useless code documentation

 Avoid documentation that just repeats the obvious.
 For example, `void doStuff()` be documented as "Method that does stuff".

 #### Consider adding linkage between docs

+You should use `[]` (brackets) to link dartdoc elements that can be referenced on the same file.
-Consider adding a "See also" section to element documentation
+Also, consider adding a "See also" section to element documentation.